HainaLi/Twitter-SSO-Automated-Scan-FirefoxExtension/README.md

 and set it to False.

+Set devtools.chrome.enabled: true devtools.debugger.remote-enabled: true to enable debugging.

 This application only works for Firefox's SDK version 1.16.
 You may experience unexpected problems if using a newer or older version of Firefox.

-Set devtools.chrome.enabled: true devtools.debugger.remote-enabled: true to enable debugging.

 -----------------------------------------------------

 Credits: Yuchen Zhou, a graduate student at UVA, has guided me through this project.
 Most of my code and ideas are modeled after his Facebook SSO.
-A user-friendly application of his application can be found http://ssoscan.org/
+A user-friendly application of his project can be found http://ssoscan.org/

 For more information about him or his work, visit: http://chromium.cs.virginia.edu/ or https://github.com/Treeeater/